How Do The Top 50 Economies of the World Rank in Business Culture Complexity?

 • Denmark’s leaning towards individual responsibility explains the greater emphasis placed on values such as rule of law, fairness and equality which in themselves are also expressed in the way business is done.

-Why is Nigeria the most complex business culture?
+Why is Bangladesh the 'more complex' business culture?

-• Nigeria scores as one of the lowest countries in terms of trust, pointing to a sceptic culture where there may be many barriers to entry, whether personal or professional.
+• The country scores relatively low in terms of trust, pointing to a 'tight culture' where there may be many barriers to entry, whether personal or professional.

-• Happiness-wise, Nigeria has one of the most dissatisfied populations as well-documented challenges in bringing the country up to par with international standards continue to stymie progress.
-This is reflected in the poor internet usage in the country.
+• Happiness-wise, Bengalis are one of the most dissatisfied populations.
+This is further reflected in the low literacy rates, poor internet usage and low Human Development scores for the country.

-• Nigeria’s Ease of Doing Business, Economic Freedom and Corruption scores were all on the lower end of the scale highlighting the multi-layered complexity of doing business in the country.
+• Bangladesh’s Ease of Doing Business, Economic Freedom and Corruption scores were all on the lower end of the scale highlighting the multi-layered complexity of doing business in the country.

-• Culturally-speaking Nigeria was the most “Embedded country” meaning that people put the group’s needs way above their own, matching in with the point above.
+• Culturally-speaking Bangladesh is more of an 'Embedded country' meaning that people put the group’s needs way above their own, matching in with the point above.

-• Similarly Nigeria was also one of the least Egalitarian countries, which potentially points to a business culture in which hierarchies, protocol and procedures are very important, all of which are very tough to navigate as an outsider.
+• Bangladesh was also one of the least Egalitarian countries, which potentially points to a business culture in which hierarchies, protocol and personal networks are very important.

 Business Culture Complexity Heat Map

-By cross-referencing and analysing the data, we found some interesting correlations.
+By cross-referencing and analysing the statistical data, we found some interesting correlations.

 * Human Development & the Internet